Jihx-0/php-laravel-form-validator/README.md

 While this project does not use a database, an empty dev database was created to satisfy the laravel requirement of a database call when making a post call on form submission.

 With composer installed, within the project directory the standard launch command of php artisan serve should launch the project.
-Migration may be necessary as well.
+Migration may be necessary as well as creation of the database dev.

 ## Design Approach
 My approach was primarily to demonstrate my capabilities of being able to develop in a PHP environment in an organized way.
 I added bootstrap to provide a modern look and feel.